 What Is Palliative Care?

-Palliative care provides comfort and symptom management for patients with advanced illnesses who are continuing curative therapies, such as surgery, radiation or chemotherapy.
-Palliative care is available in hospital settings to patients with a serious illness, regardless of life expectancy.
+Palliative care provides comfort and symptom management for patients with chronic illnesses, who are continuing aggressive therapies.
+Palliative care is also available in hospital settings to patients with a serious illness, regardless of life expectancy.

 Palliative care may be appropriate when: